Feuermurmel/youtube-podcast-gateway/readme.md

 Then, go to **APIs & Auth** > **Credentials** and create an OAuth 2.0 Client ID.
 For the **Application type**, choose **Installed application** and for **Installed application type**, choose **Other**.
 After creating the key, click **Download JSON**.
 This will download a JSON file.
 Rename the file to `client_secrets.json` and put it in the root directory of the application.

-Now you can run the application for the first time using `./run.sh`.
+Now you can run the application for the first time using `youtube-podcast-gateway`.
 It should ask you to visit an web site.

 ```
-$ ./run.sh
+$ youtube-podcast-gateway
 Go to the following link in your browser:

     https://accounts.google.com/[...]